felix-u/imgclr/README.md

 ### Building

-First, download and install the latest *master version* of [the zig compiler](https://ziglang.org/download/).
-Then, compile `imgclr` by running `git submodule update --init` and then `make` in the project directory.
-The compiled binary will be copied to the repo's root directory.
+With a C99 compiler such as `gcc` or `clang` available, run `make release` in the project directory.
+The compiled binary will be located at `./imgclr`.

 ### Usage